Kaltsoon/react-native-material/material/3-communicating-with-server.md

 You will probably end up with the `null` result.
 This is because the GraphQL Playground is not authorized, meaning that it doesn't send a valid access token with the request.
 Revise the [authorization documentation](https://github.com/fullstack-hy2020/rate-repository-api#-authorization) and retrieve an access token using the `authorize` mutation.
 Use this access token in the _Authorization_ header as instructed in the documentation.
 Now, run the `authorizedUser` query again and you should be able to see the authorized user's information.

 Open the `AppBar` component in the _AppBar.jsx_ file where you currently have the tabs "Repositories" and "Sign in".
 Change the tabs so that if the user is signed in the tab "Sign out" is displayed, otherwise show the "Sign in" tab.
 You can achieve this by using the `authorizedUser` query with the [useQuery](https://www.apollographql.com/docs/react/api/react-hooks/#usequery) hook.

-In addition, pressing the "Sign out" tab should remove the user's access token from the storage and reset the Apollo Client's store.
-Resetting the Apollo Client's store should also re-execute all active queries which means that the `authorizedUser` query should be re-executed.
+Pressing the "Sign out" tab should remove the user's access token from the storage and reset the Apollo Client's store with the [resetStore](https://www.apollographql.com/docs/react/v2.5/api/apollo-client/#ApolloClient.resetStore) method.
+Calling the `resetStore` method should automatically re-execute all active queries which means that the `authorizedUser` query should be re-executed.
 Note that the order of execution is crucial: access token must be removed from the storage _before_ the Apollo Client's store is reset.